amanzi/amanzi/doc/input_spec/AmanziInputSpec-v2.3-draft.rst

 Unstr_chemistry_controls
 ________________________

 ``unstr_chemistry_controls`` specifies numerical controls for the chemistry process kernel available under the unstructured algorithm.
 Currently two chemistry engines are available through Amanzi.
-They are the Amanzi native chemistry engine or the PFLOTRAN chemistry engine available through the Alquimia interface.
+They are the Amanzi native chemistry engine or the PFloTran chemistry engine available through the Alquimia interface.
 Options for both engines are specified here.

 The subelements pertaining to the Amanzi native chemistry engine are: